Glossary

 Organizations use Change Capital for a variety of purposes, which include but are not limited to:

-Change Capital is not intended to be used as a substitute for revenue.
-For example, it cannot be used to cover structural or unplanned deficits, paying for an existing program, or cover ongoing, regularly-needed improvements (ie., facility maintenance).
-Instead, the spirit of Change Capital is to ensure that an organization emerges from a planned period of extra-ordinary change entirely stable and sustainable.
-Unfortunately, in our client work, NFF has often seen that change can actually negatively reverberate throughout an organization for many years after the period of change has ended.
-This is one of the reasons why NFF advocates that organizations pursuing Change Capital should conduct in-depth business planning to effectively tie its goals for change to financial models that ensure recurring revenue after the change is over.
+Unfortunately, in our client work, NFF has often seen that change can negatively reverberate throughout an organization for many years after the period of change has ended.
+This is one of the reasons why NFF advocates that an organization pursuing Change Capital should conduct in-depth strategic and business planning to effectively tie its goals for change to financial models that ensure recurring revenue after the change is over.

-NFF has written extensively about the need for change capital in a sector that rarely has the opportunity to pursue transformation with support that is patient, flexible, and well-planned.
+NFF has written extensively about the need for Change Capital in a sector that rarely has the opportunity to pursue transformation with support that is patient, flexible, and well-planned.
 To read more about our ideas on Change Capital, visit these pages:

 CDFIs finance nonprofits and community businesses that spark job growth and retention in underserved markets across the nation.